 From 19th century onwards, Bombay (as Mumbai was known then) was a bustling trade and industrial centre and my route back home from the Museum takes me through Parel, the city’s former industrial heartland.
 Amidst the new skyscrapers stand the remnants of Mumbai’s industrial past in the form of skeletons and ruins of abandoned mills and warehouses.

 To me, it appears very apt that the city’s first museum has a major section dedicated to industrial arts and life in the city.
-Of course, the museum is by no means comprehensive, and I doubt if any museum can ever be that.
-In a city whose industrial past is fast getting obliterated and forgotten every single day, the BDLM has an important role to play in preserving that part of Mumbai’s history.
+Of course, the Museum is by no means comprehensive, and I doubt if any museum can ever be that.
+In a city whose industrial past is fast getting obliterated and forgotten with every passing day, the BDLM has an important role to play in preserving that part of Mumbai’s history.

 I highly recommend a visit to the BDLM to every Mumbaikar, and every visitor to the city.
 You don’t have to spend half-a-day like me there; even an hour is sufficient.
 The Museum is located in Jijamata Udyan (formerly known as Victoria Gardens) and you could combine a visit to the Mumbai zoo, if you so wish, as that is also located there.